ahmedsabry66/Portfolio/README.md

 # Hi there! 👋 I'm Ahmed Sabry

 I'm an enthusiastic data analyst that has a strong desire to investigate and evaluate data in order to produce insightful findings.
-I've worked with Python, SQL, machine learning, and data visualization firsthand.
+I've worked with Python, SQL, Power BI, and data visualization firsthand.
 I'm enthusiastic about using data to further the field of data analysis and find solutions to practical issues.

 ## 🔭 I’m currently working on